Skip navigation links

 T Temperature, °R

 sp1sp2, ..., spn Species mass fractions.
 These are required for real gas flows.
-The order for these values must be consistent with the order in which the species are listed with the SPECIES keyword in the CHEMISTRY keyword block.
+They must appear on a separate line, and the order for these values must be consistent with the order in which the species are listed with the SPECIES keyword in the CHEMISTRY keyword block.

 Pressure and temperature are static or total, depending on whether STATIC or TOTAL is specified.
 There are no defaults for the index ranges.